jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 The **nuget** command runs the **NuGet client** and the **dotnet** command runs the **.NET Core CLI.

-> Before running thenugetcommand on a project for the first time, the project should be configured using thenuget-configcommand.
+> Before running the nuget command on a project for the first time, the project should be configured using thenuget-configcommand.

 > Before running the dotnet command on a project for the first time, the project should be configured using the dotnet-config command.